ReflectionHLE/ReflectionHLE/README.md

 On first launch of Ref Keen Dreams, a configuration file named refkdreams.cfg should be generated.
 For Ref Catacomb 3-D the filename is refcat3d.cfg, and for Ref Catacomb Abyss it is refcatabyss.cfg.
+Similarly it is refcatarm.cfg with Ref Catacomb Armageddon and refcatapoc.cfg using Ref Catacomb Apocalypse.
 You can edit it to fit your needs.
 Currently available settings:
 - "fullscreen" toggle.
 Value should be either "true" or "false".
 - "fullres" for fullscreen window resolution.
 By default the value is "0x0",